-How to Naturally Deal with Your Allergies
+How to Naturally Treat Your Allergies

 Springtime offers us sunshine, budding flowers and blooming trees.
 But for many of us these are the very elements that make venturing outside into the glorious post-winter world an unpleasant event.
 Allergies caused by tree pollen—and in more humid areas, mold—can make springtime a lousy time of year.
 For people with allergic sensitivities, pollen and mold can bring on sneezing, coughing, congestion, itchy eyes, and a runny nose.